gomorpheus/morpheus-apidoc/source/includes/_virtual_images.md

 trialVersion | false | Trial Version
 isSysprep | false | Sysprep Enabled?
 config |  | Map of configuration properties, varies by image type.
-See below for more information
+See below for more information tags |  | Metadata tags, Array of objects having a name and value

 ## Create an Azure Reference Virtual Image